ezpaarse-project/readholdings/README.md

 (beta)

-Enriches the ezhlm index data by creating ezhlm-id according to the XML file content (from Marc Update) and enriches these id with the holdingsIQ AP
+Enriches the ezhlm index data by creating ezhlm-id according to the XML file content (from Marc Update) and enriches these id with the holdingsIQ API
 #### Parameters

 | Name | Description |